lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     are likely to be different, and the structure needs to be relaxed again using reaxff.

+..  container:: justify

-    If you are interested, the input file used for creating the initial topology is available |lammps_input_creating|, but its description is not part of this tutorial.
+    In case you are interested in the input creation, the input file used for creating the initial topology is available

-    The Atoms section of the *silica.data* file starts like that:
+    |lammps_input_creating|.

 .. |download_silica_data| raw:: html